 See the D-Day Landing Sites

 Take a Normandy tour from London, offering unique ways to see the D-Day landing sites.
 Our private tours of the Normandy D-Day landing sites depart from London with a knowledgeable guide.
 See many of the locations that were part of the D-Day invasion.
-Choose from an overnight tour from London including Eurostar train tickets or see the D-Day landing sites on a 1-day tour by private plane.
+Choose from a 3 or 4 day private tour from London, with a ferry crossing from Portsmouth to Normandy.
+Alternatively, take an overnight tour from London including Eurostar train tickets and see the D-Day landing sites on a 1-day tour.

-This private Normandy overnight tour from London is fully customizable according to your interests.
+Our private Normandy overnight tour from London is fully customizable according to your interests.
 On the first day travel from London to Paris on the Eurostar train, crossing the English channel.
-The rest of your first day is spent exploring Paris at your leisure, or we can arrange for a private tour of the city.
+The rest of your first day is spent exploring Paris at your leisure.
 We can also organize your hotel stay in Paris.

 On the second day, your private tour guide will pick you up from your hotel.
 Your Normandy day tour includes: